moneybutton/docs/docs/html.md

 ### data-on-error

 It's the name of a function defined in the global scope.
 The function is called when an error occurs during the payment.
-Is not called if there is a problem with the paramers of the button or if there is a problem related with compatibility.
+Is not called if there is a problem with the parameters of the button or if there is a problem related with compatibility.

 ``` html
 <script>